Rationality of an $S_6$-invariant quartic $3$-fold: Introduction

 \begin{notation} The ground field is $\com$ and $X$ signifies the quartic $X_6$ in what follows.
-We will be using freely standard notions and facts from \cite{isk-pro} and \cite{kol-mor} (but we recall some of them for convenience). \end{notation}
+We will be using freely standard notions and facts from \cite{isk-pro} and \cite{kol-mor} (yet we recall some of them for convenience). \end{notation}

-{{\bf Acknowledgments.} I am grateful to A. Beauville, A. Bondal, S. Galkin and C. Shramov for their interest and help (especially Section~\ref{section:class}, hence the whole paper as well, would not be possible without C.\,S.'s computations on {\it Macaulay 2}).
-Some parts of the paper were prepared during my visits to AG Laboratory at HSE (Moscow) and Miami University (US).
+{{\bf Acknowledgments.} Some parts of the paper were prepared during my visits to AG Laboratory at HSE (Moscow) and Miami University (US).
 I am grateful to these Institutions and people there for hospitality.
+Also thanks to anonymous referee for valuable comments.
 The work was supported by World Premier International Research Initiative (WPI), MEXT, Japan, and Grant-in-Aid for Scientific Research (26887009) from Japan Mathematical Society (Kakenhi).